What is the ‘sexual-spiritual split’?

 — Wilhelm Reich

 Picucci recalls a nun in a catechism class telling him—at eight years of age—that, “To touch your private parts, or someone else’s, is a mortal sin”.
-In short, the sexual-spiritual split is a psychic wound resulting from the incompatibility of our animal sexuality and our (supposedly) civilised and spiritualised humanity.
+In short, the sexual-spiritual split is a psychic wound.
+It results from the incompatibility of our animal sexuality and our (supposedly) civilised and spiritualised humanity.

 It’s the split between the part of ourselves we accept as ‘good’ and the part we reject as ‘bad’.
 That rejection is largely sexual and entirely unconscious.